What Being Too Tired For Sex Really Means For You & Your Partner, According To Experts

 "It's not so much that being too tired itself is a problem," sex and intimacy coach Irene Fehr tells Elite Daily, "it is what is going on underneath that will tell a couple if they have an issue brewing."
 For example, Fehr says that being "too tired for sex can also be a way to avoid intimacy."
 The thing is, being too tired for sex in and of itself is totally fine — even Fehr says so.
 It's when you start using being too tired as an excuse that it becomes an issue.

-"Is being tired becoming a pattern?
-It is an excuse?" sex expert Lola Jean tells Elite Daily "You can’t blame lack of energy for sex on a failing relationship, there are likely other conflicts and items at bay.
+However, if this isn’t the case, it’s time to ask yourself some questions.
+Sex expert Lola Jean tells Elite Daily that you have to ask, "Is being tired becoming a pattern?
+It is an excuse?"
+She explains, "You can’t blame lack of energy for sex on a failing relationship, [and] there are likely other conflicts and items at bay.
 Like any conflict, approach the situation honestly and without judgement or defense if it’s a matter you want to talk through and understand."
 It's important to remember that sex is intimate, and talking about it is crucial in any relationship, even though it can be scary sometimes.

-Next, evaluate what they might mean when they're using being too tired as an excuse not to have sex.
+If your partner is the one who is always too tired, evaluate what they might mean when they're using it as an excuse not to have sex.
 "It could mean that they don't enjoy the sex they're having but can't or won't verbalize it to their partner," Fehr says.
 "It could be that sex hurts but they are ashamed to say it.
 It could be that the couple has some un-repaired or unresolved hurts, and it's a way to avoid facing intimacy while you feel distant from your partner."
-Basically, if it's just an excuse, then they (or you) could be hiding any number of feelings.
+Basically, if it's just an excuse, then they could be hiding any number of feelings.
 Sadly, lying about being too tired "can be a way to punish your partner by withholding sex," adds Fehr.

 "As much as sex is a relaxing and energizing activity, it also requires energy, attention and presence," explains Fehr.
 So, if true exhaustion is the only issue with you and your partner, then don't stress about it.
 "People who work long hours, have intense jobs that either require a lot of physical energy or attention or interacting with people and/or children, struggle with illness, or have internal stress that's taking up their energy (e.g., financial or relationship stress) may not have the energy they need to have sex," says Fehr.

 Before you worry that there's something wrong with your sex life, evaluate the nature of your lives.
 If one or both of you is super stressed or overworked, then that's probably all it is.
-Personally speaking, my fiancé is a fireman who works 24 hour shifts, so I try not to take it personally when he isn't in the mood after work.
 It's hard, but it is in no way an indicator of how much your partner loves or cares about you.

 If you don't communicate about the lack of sex or the constant "I'm tired" excuse, then things could come to a head.
 "If a couple notices a pattern, and it is left unaddressed, then this can mean that the couple is growing apart," Fehr advises.
 "When couples avoid speaking about what's going on for them and asking for support or what they need — enabling change or shift toward resolution — it's likely that there is an unresolved hurt or pain underneath.
 The more a couple leaves the issue unaddressed, the further apart they grow."